 On reading something as powerful and harrowing as her story I was challenged to ask myself what I can do to lessen the chances of any other young person suffering as this young woman has.
 It became clear that I have had many opportunities to educate young people on the meaning of consent through 12 years of church based youth work and have missed those opportunities by sticking to the one track record of abstinence.

 I am more or less a typical mainstream Christian.
-I believe that sex should be practiced at its most sacred; within marriages.
+I believe that sex should be practiced at its most sacred; between couples of all kinds within marriages.
 I think encouraging young people to consider that choice is a good thing.
 However, I think it is time we in the church pull our collective heads out of the sand and begin to teach our young people how to behave if they choose not to abstain from sex.

 Don’t be deceived, that is a much higher percentage of our Christian young people than you probably think it is.
 In a culture where the conversation is abstinence alone the realities of losing one’s virginity, feelings of coercion and regret are often not talked about except within the language of impurity and repentance.
 We need to wake up and speak honestly about sex.

 As someone who stopped doing youth work a few years ago and who looks back now and sees it as a missed opportunity to help young men and women in this area, let me speak to anyone who is a youth worker today.
 Be brave and teach your youth groups about how to behave sexually.
 Sure, teach them abstinence and to wait until marriage but be wise enough to know that many of them won’t.
 Make your case as strongly as you wish but please also teach them the meaning of consent, teach them drunk means no, that stop is not ‘teasing’ and that “he/she was kissing me” does not mean he/she wanted sex.